stacklok/codegate-docs/docs/about/faq.md

 No, CodeGate works _with_ your AI code assistant, as a local gateway between your client and the LLM it's communicating with.

-### Does CodeGate work with any plugins other than Continue?
+### Does CodeGate work with any plugins other than Copilot and Continue?

-Currently, CodeGate only works with Continue.
+Currently, CodeGate works with GitHub Copilot and Continue.
 We are actively exploring additional integrations based on user feedback.